petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

 ---
 # Personalizing Search Experiences with Blueprints

 As we saw in the previous lesson, using search facets is great in providing visitors a way to quickly filter search results.
 However, Clarity has some search use cases that they wish to further customize and personalize.
-This can be accomplished with the use of Liferay's search blueprints.
-The following are some examples that demonstrate the capabilities of search blueprints.
+This can be accomplished with the use of Liferay's Search Blueprints.

+Use Blueprints to define implicit search criteria that can be added to any user's search query to help enhance the search experience.
+Blueprints offers a UI-based configuration experience where search criteria can be set simply by dragging and dropping elements.
+Use Blueprints to boost, filter, or even hide specific search results.
+You can apply a different Blueprint to each search results page, or Blueprints can even be leveraged with headless APIs.

+Complete the following exercises to better understand the capabilities of Search Blueprints.

 ## Exercise: Customizing Search Results with Search Blueprints